robcarver17/pysystemtrade/DONE_TO_DO.md

 # Release notes

+## Version 0.10.0

+* Optimisation:
+   * Replaced slow divide, multiply methods in syscore.pdutils with straightforward division; also means:
+      * Replaced Tx1 pd.DataFrames with pd.Series except where stricly necessary
+      * Removed a lot of defensive reindexing code where things should already be on same timestamp
+      * Replaced remaining reindexing code with pandas native .align methods
+   * accounting p&l doesn't have to work out trades, then go back to positions, if no trades provided.

 ## Version 0.9.0

 * Changed / added the following methods to `system.accounts`: `pandl_for_instrument_forecast_weighted`, `pandl_for_trading_rule_weighted`, `pandl_for_all_trading_rules`, `pandl_for_trading_rule`, `pandl_for_trading_rule_unweighted`, `pandl_for_all_trading_rules_unweighted` See [/docs/userguide.md#weighted_acg] for more detail.